 Join the mayor at this annual event in downtown Fort Smith at Harry E. Kelley Park (better known as Riverfront Park) as you celebrate America’s Independence Day this year.
 This patriotic event kicks off at 7 p.m. with live music from the Boss Tweeds, River Valley Community Band, and Mr. Cabbagehead & the Screamin’ Radishes.
 The amazing fireworks at the Mayor’s Annual Fourth of July Celebration are set to begin at 9:30 p.m.
 Concessions from various veteran organizations will be available for purchase throughout the evening.

 You’ll need your life jacket to properly experience this outstanding show.
 Every year around July 4, Ventris Trail’s End Resort lights up the well-known Beaver Lake with one of Northwest Arkansas’ largest fireworks displays.
 This spectacular show is meant to be seen only by boat as the fireworks are projected in a way that creates an incredible reflection off of the lake’s water.
 Oh, and did we mention that this breathtaking fireworks display is also choreographed to music?!
-Ventris Trail’s 2018 event will be held on Wednesday night, July 4.
+This year's Ventris Trail’s event will be held on July 6.

 If you can see the Bull Shoals Dam then you’ll be able to see this annual firework show at Bull Shoals.
 This July 4, the John G. Eastwood Memorial 4th of July Fireworks Show is presented by the Bull Shoals Lake Boat Dock at the Bull Shoals-White River Dam.
 Popular areas to watch these amazing fireworks include the Bull Shoals-White River State Park Day Use Area and the James A. Gaston Visitors Center, as well as from private boats in the Lakeview and Promised Land lake areas.